 These results come with several caveats—as with any analysis of synteny—so we describe extended analyses in our responses to later comments about synteny below.

-We have expanded the homeobox analysis to ~140 homologs from Schwager et al. and Leite et al..
-Using reciprocal best blast hits we were able to identify homologs for 105 of these genes in the Parasteatoda tepidariorum annotation.
-MCScanX labeled one of these homeobox genes as a singleton, 88 as dispersed, 16 proximal, and 28 tandem duplicates; mirroring prior reports in Schwager et al. and Leite et al..
-This may suggest these genes were formed by small scale duplications, however given it is proposed that there is extensive fractionation in these genomes we extended our syntenic analyses in our responses to later comments below.

 On a more minor issue, also in the Introduction, the authors paint a confusing picture with regard to diploidization after WGD.
 The term is used in many recent papers to mean to mean reversion to disomic inheritance of the four post-WGD alleles, not to mean gene loss or divergence to the point of being unrecognizable as paralogs.
 It is a point of definition perhaps, but it could cause confusion.

 **Lets discuss this.
 I elect to define diploidization as both fractionation and reversion to disomic inheritance in the paper, with us specifying each specific case later in the paper.
 We cover both processes at different points.
 What do ya’ll think?**